codahale/veil-go/README.md

 key, again with the encrypted headers as associated data.

 To decrypt a message, the recipient iterates through the message, searching for a decryptable header.
-When a header is successfully decrypted, the message key is recovered, and the message is decrypted.
+When a header is successfully decrypted, the DEK is recovered, and the message is decrypted.
 The signature is verified against the encrypted headers and the plaintext, assuring authenticity.

 Because Veil's KEM is authenticated, a message recipient can only decrypt the message if they have the sender's public key.
 To send an anonymous message, the sender can include the public key with a